nornagon/bf.wasm/README.md

 ### License

-This code is licensed under the [AGPL v3](license.txt), but I'm happy to grant you permission to use this code under different terms at no charge.
+This code is licensed under the [AGPL v3](license.txt), but if for some reason you want to compile Brainfuck to WebAssembly in your proprietary Business Systems, I'm happy to grant you permission to use this code under different terms at no charge.
 Just [email me](mailto:nornagon@nornagon.net)!